Domain-Connect/DomainConnectDDNS-Windows/README.md

 ### The Service ###

+There are two ways the background process can run.

-The application runs in the background on Windows as a Windows Service.
+One is as a simple Windows Tray application.
+The other is as a Windows Service.

+Both of these work basically the same way.
 At startup the initial value of DNS is determined by executing a simple DNS query.
 At a preset interval, the service pings ipify.org to determine the current public facing IP address, and if different will update DNS for the host and domain name using Domain Connect.

 ## Will it work with my Domain (DNS Provider)? ##